-NOTE 9 - FOREIGN DIVISION
+NOTE 8 - FOREIGN DIVISIONS

-Ministerial bases located in Mozambique and Madagascar are legally operated as a division of Iris Global and are not considered a related entity.
+Ministerial bases located in Mozambique and Madagascar are legally operated as a foreign division of Iris Global and are not considered a related entity.
 Operationally, the Organization treated payments to the Mozambican and Madagascan operations as unrelated entities and recorded all payments as grant expense.
-For the year ended September 30, 2023, total grant expenses paid to Mozambican and Madagascan bases were \$7,205,600 and \$65,269, respectively.
+For the year ended September 30, 2024, total grant expenses paid to Mozambican and Madagascan bases were \$7,183,504 and \$58,714, respectively.
 Those grant expenses are included in grants and other disbursements on the accompanying Statement of Functional Expenses.
-The financial position as of September 30, 2023 of the foreign divisions, and the results of those operations and cash flows for the year then ended have not been included in these financial statements.
+The financial position as of September 30, 2024 of the foreign divisions, and the results of those operations and cash flows for the year then ended have not been included in these financial statements.

-NOTE 10 - RETIREMENT PLAN
+NOTE 9 - RETIREMENT PLAN

 In July 2022, the Organization established a retirement plan under Internal Revenue Code Section 403(b), which is an employer sponsored retirement plan that allows employees to contribute pre-tax dollars to the plan.
-All employees are eligible to participate in the plan by making contributions that are tax deferred by making either tax deferred or Roth contributions.
-A summary plan describing the various rules of the plan is available.
-At this time, the Organization makes an annual matching contribution to the Plan at the discretion of its board members.
+All employees are eligible to participate in the plan by making either tax deferred or Roth contributions.
+A summary of the plan describing the various rules of the plan is available.
+At this time, the Organization makes an annual matching contribution to the Plan at the discretion of its board of directors.

-NOTE 11 - SUBSEQUENT EVENTS
+NOTE 10 - SUBSEQUENT EVENTS

-Iris Global has evaluated subsequent events through January 19, 2024, which is the date the financial statements were available to be issued.
+The United States Division of Iris Global has evaluated subsequent events through January 16, 2025, which is the date the financial statements were available to be issued.